-In case of troubles, please consult our Knowledge Base first before you send off the material to us for checking and therefore is needle thin focused in form, and blue in colour, which makes it not so visible.
+In case of troubles, please consult our Knowledge Base first before you send off the material to us for checking

+The spark of classic, points based ignition systems has with about 10,000 Volts comparatively little energy and looks therefore yellow and fat (which however makes it highly visible).
+The spark from our system is a high energy spark with up to 40,000 Volts and therefore is needle thin focused in form, and blue in colour, which makes it not so visible.
 Furthermore you get spark only at kick-start operated speeds and not by pushing the kick-lever down slowly with your hand (as you might get with battery based ignitions).